Below are some suggested steps to help choose the best groomers

 - Visit Facility: Watch how the dogs leave the facility.
 Are they wagging their tails?
 Do they seem terrified?

 - Request a Tour: You want to be able to see every area of the facility to make sure it is clean.
 What is the temperature in the back kennel area?
 Are the dogs being monitored or just locked away in the back room?
-Also, you want to be able to see every area in the facility.
+Also, you want to be able to see every area of the facility.
 You should not see any walls or closed doors.
 Everything should be in plain view.
 No secrets!

 - Credentials: Is the provider a “master” groomer which means her skills have been evaluated against a national standard.
 According to WebMD, “a master groomer knows safety procedures, health and hygiene practices in the shop, how to handle pesticides, the anatomy of the dog, proper dog handling techniques, first aid.
 It’s so much more than just how to do a certain trim or cut.”